mre/mre.github.io.v2/blog/2017-hacktoberfest.md

 Afterwards, go to the homepage of your fork on Github.
 There should be a button titled *Compare & pull request*.
-Please add a nice description and then submit the pull request.
+Please add a meaningful description and then submit the pull request.

 Congratulations!
 You've contributed to the Rust ecosystem.
 Thank you! 🎉